 Anthony Michael’s “urban farmhouse” take on chic entryway style speaks of nothing but freshness and light.
 Its uplifting white palette gives the custom pedestal table the attention, creating a focal feature by day.

-Two elegant silver candlesticks reference the space’s modern elegance (seen in the custom-designed fumed oak staircase and honed cream Marfil marble flooring) and an ivory hold-all box answers all hallway storage needs for by-the-door essentials – keys, coins, lipstick.
+Two elegant silver candlesticks reference the space’s modern elegance (seen in the custom-designed fumed oak staircase and honed cream Marfil marble flooring) and an ivory hold-all box answers all hallway storage needs for by-the-door essentials: keys, coins, lipstick and the rest.

 By night (or indeed during a weekend get together with friends and family), the entryway doubles as an impressive additional dining area via the table’s unique height-adjustable ability.
 We can just imagine the candles of the rusticated Visual Comfort chandelier glowing above head.